woocommerce/woocommerce-gateway-stripe/tests/e2e/README.md

 The plugin release version to be tested.
 By setting this parameter, the release will be downloaded from GitHub and uploaded to the website indicated on `--base_url` before testing starts.

 If no version is passed, the tests will use the version already installed on `--base_url`.

+`--with_woo_setup`

+Add this option in the first use of a test site.
+It'll get the SSH credentials from `tests/e2e/config/local.env` to setup the WooCommerce plugin with test products, a store addres, a store currency, and shipping methods.
+It'll also install and activate the StoreFront theme.

+`--with_stripe_setup`

+Add this option in the first use of a test site.
+It'll get the Stripe keys from `tests/e2e/config/local.env` to setup the plugin, create a webhook endpoint on Stripe, and setup the webhook secret in the Stripe plugin.

 **⚠️ All the other parameters are passed to the Playwright CLI**